AwalaApp/specs/rs014-ping.md

 ### Ping

 This is the message that initiates a transaction.
-It MUST be a sequence of exactly 32 octets, and its type MUST be `application/vnd.relaynet.ping.ping`.
+It MUST be a random sequence of exactly 32 octets, and its type MUST be `application/vnd.relaynet.ping.ping`.

 ### Pong